squasta/Simple-Landing-Zone-for-NC2-on-AWS/README.md

 It's very cheap to test and customize this simple landing zone.

 You can use **infracost** (available on https://www.infracost.io/) to check the estimate price for 1 month.
-Here is an exemple for North Virginia (us-east-1)
+Here is an exemple for North Virginia (us-east-1) AWS Region

 <img width='800' src='./images/InfracostNC2LDZAWS.png'/>

- :exclamation: Important : this landing zone cost estimation does not include the cost of AWS EC2 Metal instance used as nodes in the Nutanix Cluster.
-Please have a lot of metal instances here : https://aws.amazon.com/ec2/pricing/on-demand/
+ :exclamation: Important : this landing zone cost estimation does not include the cost of AWS EC2 Metal instance(s) used as node(s) in the Nutanix Cluster.
+ Please have a look of metal instances prices here : https://aws.amazon.com/ec2/pricing/on-demand/